-For starters, kids smartwatches are very pricey especially when they can be easily destroyed by spills, stumbles, etc. Prices get as high as $199.
+For starters, kids smartwatches can be very pricey.
 Kids smartwatches are also limited to how many phone numbers they can be in contact with.
 For example, some watches only allow parents to pick up to 10 phone numbers that can be in contact.
 Safety can be a concern when it comes to kids smartwatches too.
 When using the watch for voice calling, the conversation is on speaker the entire time.
 Surrounding people can easily hear and eavesdrop on the conversation if they wanted to.
 Some smartwatches are also vulnerable to being hacked.
 The watch being hacked can allow strangers to track the child and even communicate with them without parents’ knowing.

 A Basic Starter Phone with Parental Controls